 The chicks seem to be more agreeable with each other in warm weather.
 During warm afternoons, they’re relaxed, and their dustbath game is strong.

 I did a little more predator proofing today, filling any remaining gaps I could find in the tractor over 1/2″.
 Why?
 Weasels and rats can enter those tiny spaces.
-We haven’t seen the latter but have seen a weasel in a woodpile, and one neighbor lost a flock to a weasel in a night.
+We haven’t seen the latter but have seen a weasel in a woodpile, and others in the neighborhood have had weasel encounters.
 Weasels are bad, bad predators.
 There may still be crevices a weasel could wiggle into, but I haven’t found them and hope a weasel never does.